prometheus/alertmanager/docs/configuration.md

   [ <string>: <jira_field> ... ]

 # The HTTP client's configuration.
-You must use this configuration to supply the PAT token as part of the HTTP `Authorization` header.
+You must use this configuration to supply the personal access token (PAT) as part of the HTTP `Authorization` header.
 # For Jira Cloud, use basic_auth with the email address as the username and the PAT as the password.
-# For Jira Data Center, use authorization.credentials with the PAT as value.
+# For Jira Data Center, use the 'authorization' field with 'credentials: <PAT value>'.
 [ http_config: <http_config> | default = global.http_config ]
 ```